elibroftw/rust-backend-tutorials/README.md

-# Rust Backend Tutorials Using Rocket
+# Rust Backend Tutorials Using Actix

+Previously, this tutorial was off of Rocket.rs, however issues such as CSRF have hindered the tutorials and improvements in Actix usability has convinced me to start using Actix.

-My goal is to be able to covert some of my website's flask backend into a rocket.rs backend without changing my templates by too much.
+My goal is to be able to covert some of my website's flask backend into a Actix backend without changing my templates by too much.
 Doing so will make me a more proficient Rust programmer and I'll also be able to churn out a couple videos doign so.

 A helpful command to debug faster